mate-academy/layout_landing-page/README.md

 npm start
 ```

-Open your browser
+Project opens automaticaly in your browser
-Navigate to http://localhost:1234 to view the project

 📦 Deployment
 Build the project for production: